paralleldrive/cuid/README.markdown

 ## Example

 Node style.
-For the browser stand-alone version, just leave off the require line or use component.io.
+For the browser, either bundle with something like [browserify](https://github.com/substack/node-browserify) or [webpack](http://webpack.github.io/), or use the stand-alone version and leave off the require line.

 ```js
 var cuid = require('cuid');